 Nationals from visa-exempt non-Schengen / non-EU countries will soon be required to apply for travel authorisation ahead of their journey to Alicante.

-This new scheme is a visa-waiver rather than an actual visa.
+This new scheme is a visa waiver rather than an actual visa.
 It is called ETIAS, which stands for European Travel Information and Authorization System.
-A valid ETIAS-authorisation will enable the person to visit Spain (and/or other European countries) as a tourist for short stays (please see above for the definition of a short stay).
+A valid ETIAS authorisation will enable the person to visit Spain (and/or other European countries) as a tourist for short stays (please see above for the definition of a short stay).

 Once operational, an ETIAS travel authorisation can be obtained via the official website for a fee of € 7 and will be valid for 3 years.
 When applying for an ETIAS visa-waiver, you will need to provide some personal information, e.g. your name, address, passport details and current occupation.
 You will also be asked questions about criminal convictions, past travel to conflict zones, and you will need to outline your travel plans during your stay in Europe.